Hanson-Sun/music-esolang/README.md

 Note that while 2 variables/definitions cannot have the same name if they are in the same scope, you are free to declare two variables/defs with the same name if they are in different scopes, or if the previous variable has already been freed.

 ex. ```if var 1 end f 1 end ^ end var 1 end ``` is correct.

+Variables work like `malloc` in a sense that they allocate memory and returns the *address* of the memory.
+This address is then used to access the value stored at that address.
+You **cannot** directly access the value of a variable through a variable call.
+There is no garbage collector so you must manage memory manually (or else there will be mem leaks!).

 ### Grammar